TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Languedoc

-Carcassonne, a beautiful village with a famous fortress
+Carcassonne, a beautiful village in the south of France with a famous fortress.

 The bordering Languedoc Roussillon region is another fabulous foodie find.
 Cassoullet is also enjoyed here, particularly in Carcassonne or in the dish’s birthplace village of Castelnaudary.
 This region features underrated but wonderfully intense red wines and the charming village of Limoux is the true birthplace of sparkling wine.
 Its dry and unassuming Blanquette sparkling wine predates Champagne.